Legal | Patron Protection

 the player next logs into his account, following the conclusion of the

-which the increase is set.
+calendar day in which the increase is set.

 A player’s set playing time limit shall automatically renew unless